 Sadly, for some, they are still lost and desperately trying to find life’s magic pill to solve all their problems.

-Whether you accept it or not, life will throw you various surprises and it’s up to you to avoid it or grab it and throw it back.
-If you’re brave enough to face it, happiness is just around the corner waiting for you and simplicity will be part of your life effortlessly.
+Whether you accept it or not, life will throw you various surprises and if you’re brave enough to face them, happiness is just around the corner waiting for you.

 1. The Power of Purpose